Irysek01/breastcancer-auto-class/README.rst

 License and rights of usage
 ===========================

-This repository is hereby provided under MIT license (more at :doc:`LICENSE <https://github.com/AstraBert/breastcanc-auto-class/tree/main/LICENSE>`).
+This repository is hereby provided under MIT license (more at `LICENSE <https://github.com/AstraBert/breastcanc-auto-class/tree/main/LICENSE>`).

 If you use this work for your projects, please cite the authors (see under Contributors).